Page was last updated on 12/23/2018

 - April 13, 2016: 8th Anniversary of my blog!

-- October 12, 2016: Fourth phased rebranding and updates to the website begin; which included a new theme, color scheme, grpahics, new photos and expanded information, and a new website name and web address – The Global Transit Guidebook by HARTride 2012!
+- October 12, 2016: Fourth phased rebranding and updates to the website begin; which included a new theme, a new website name and web address – The Global Transit Guidebook by HARTride 2012!

 Shortly after high school, I came up with an idea to create some sort of a hobby website that would be dedicated to my interests in transportation.
 However, the idea never really took off due to the lack of free web-building resources available at the time (this was back in 2006 when MySpace was just taking off).
 However, when I began using Tampa’s public bus system to get to and from Hillsborough Community College, where I attained my A.A., I became fascinated with public transit as a whole and realized that I could finally begin my hobby site by using public transit as a launching point.
 As I learned more about Tampa’s current public transit system, I realized just how much Tampa had been deprived of efficient public transportation.